eamonnsullivan/backup-scripts/README.md

  1. Run rsync to sync the files from one place to another.
  1. Make a hard link of all of the files to another location on the file system, under a directory with the date in the name.
  1. Check the remaining free space on the back up device and compare it with the last full back I just did.
 If free space is less than twice the size of the last backup, I start removing the oldest back up directories (the ones created in the last step) until I have that much remaining.
+ 1. Once a month, a start a new full back up from scratch.
+This is to guard against bad sectors in the disk, which can make older files become unreadable, and you would never know until you tried to restore it.

 ## Example scripts